RamblingCookieMonster/RamblingCookieMonster.github.io/about/index.md

 ### Who are you?

-I live in Rochester, New York and spend my days designing and building solutions as a Senior Systems Engineer in a regional health system.
+I live in Brookline, Massachusetts and spend my days designing and building solutions as a Windows Infrastructure Engineer in a Boston area university.
 My various pursuits include science, information security, technology, cooking, tennis, and spending time with my wife and family.

 ### Where did you get the rambling cookie monster handle?